clarsbyte/robot-center-estimation/README.md

 - install and run [foxglove bridge](https://docs.foxglove.dev/docs/visualization/ros-foxglove-bridge)
 - create a `3D` panel and your /tf tree should automatically populate it

+5. Take a screenshot of the 3d panel and upload it to this repo named as  `part_1_3d_panel`

 ### Part 1 notes

 - as a reference this is everything you would be running in Part 1 (each in their own terminal)